-The 21st century automotive industry is moving towards a new and more connected ecosystem, which focuses on the all-round development of each and every clog in the transportation wheel.
-When it comes to fleet management, what has always been a set of unidirectional efforts aimed at maximizing fleet outputs, is slowly taking the turn towards connected fleets that are based on the principal of two-way communication and effective vehicle feedback.
+Wondering what Connected fleets & Connected vehicles are?
+The 21st century automotive industry is moving towards a new and more connected ecosystem, which focuses on the all-around development of each and every clog in the transportation wheel.
+When it comes to fleet management, what has always been a set of unidirectional efforts aimed at maximizing fleet outputs, is slowly taking a turn towards connected fleets that are based on the principle of two-way communication and effective vehicle feedback.

 What are Connected Vehicles?

 Connected cars are vehicles that consist of IoT connectivity and use it to access the internet through in-built capabilities.
 Offering smart features to the driver, connected vehicles constantly collect user data across a range of parameters, and share them on the cloud for further analysis.

 Connected vehicles come equipped with a host of onboard sensors, that collect connected car data and help with enhancing the overall driving and ownership experience.
 The connected vehicle technology forms the basis for the revolutionary self-driving and autonomous cars, and supports connectivity across the auto sector, from fleets to EVs.